joeCavZero/iguana-mac-interpreter/README.md

 # Example Assembly Code

-The following example finds the largest of two values:
+The following example demonstrates a simple program that prints the string "Hello, World!" on the console:

 ```python
 # program to print a string